Are you looking for a SurveyMonkey alternative? You might be curious to know how WPForms matches up against

 - Local bank transfer

 Having so many payment methods can seem like a good thing.
-But for every different method you accept on your forms, you’ll need just as many separate accounts.
+But for every method you accept on your forms, you’ll need just as many separate accounts.

 Lastly, you can connect your forms to email service providers like ActiveCampaign and Mailchimp.

-WPForms integrates with 3 of the most popular and widely used payment processors – PayPal, Authorize.Net, and Stripe – making life easy for you and your customers.
-And to top it off, WPForms accepts recurring Stripe payments, which makes collecting donations, subscription, or membership payments a cinch.
+WPForms integrates with 4 of the most popular and widely used payment processors: PayPal, Authorize.Net, Square, and Stripe.
+And to top it off, WPForms accepts recurring Stripe payments, which makes collecting donations, subscriptions, or membership payments a cinch.

 For example, you can easily interconnect your forms to apps such as: